jsoref/ics-openvpn/README.md

-Also, please note that before contributing to the project that I would like to retain my ability to relicense the project for different third parties and therefore probably need a contributer's agreement from any contributing party.
+Also, please note that before contributing to the project that I would like to retain my ability to relicense the project for different third parties and therefore probably need a contributor's agreement from any contributing party.
 To get started, [sign the Contributor License Agreement](doc/CLA.md).

 You can help